alidhyiab/oop/README.md

 # oop

-simple programs to my students to get tem familiar with the github community
+simple programs to my students to get them familiar with the github community